Module Hamiltonians

 \[\hat{G}^{(2)}(d) = \frac{1}{M}\sum_{spqr=1}^M e^{-id(p-q)2π/M} a^†_{s} a^†_{p} a_q a_r δ_{s+p,q+r}\]

-The diagonal element, where (p-q)=0
+The diagonal element, where (p-q)=0, is

 \[\frac{1}{M}\sum_{k,p=1}^M a^†_{k} b^†_{p} b_p a_k .\]